COVID-19 Update 6/25/20

 - Honduras: The government announced all borders (air, land, and sea) will be closed as of Sunday, March 15, until further notice.

-- Costa Rica: Currently, and continuing until April 12, only Costa Rican citizens, residents, those whose residency is in process, minor children of Costa Rican citizens, and foreign diplomats will be able to enter Costa Rica.
+- Costa Rica: Until June 30, only Costa Rican citizens, Costa Rican residents who departed Costa Rica PRIOR to March 24, those whose residency is in process who departed Costa Rica PRIOR to March 24, minor children of Costa Rican citizens, and foreign diplomats will be able to enter Costa Rica.
 This restriction applies to land, sea, and air arrivals.

 At this time, all of our ministries are following national guidelines for closure (see above).
 We have taken extra precautions to prevent the spread of the virus at our ministry sites.
-We unfortunately will not be able to accept any new teams and interns until April 15, but if you have any questions or concerns related to your trip or to the field, please direct them to Stacey Pope, firstname.lastname@example.org.
-Stacey is operating as our point person in all things related to COVID-19.
+Unfortunately we are unable to accept new teams and interns until Aug.
+10 due to border closures.
+If you have an upcoming short-term missions trip at one of our sites, you have the option to reschedule your trip 30 days in advance by contacting Stacey Pope (firstname.lastname@example.org).
+If you have any questions or concerns related to your trip or to the field, please direct them to Stacey, who is operating as our point person in all things related to COVID-19.

 We would ask you to join us in prayer for protection of our sites, our people, and the timely resolution to this world issue.